-I am an out of network provider because being in network limits my ability to provide my patients with the kind of care that I want to provide.
-If you do not have insurance benefits, I can still provide a receipt that you can use for self reimbursement, such as from a medical savings account.
+I am an out of network provider.
+If you have insurance benefits, I can provide a receipt that you can use for reimbursement from your provider or from a medical savings account.

 In New York, there is no need for a doctor’s referral to receive acupuncture.
 Rarely, an insurance provider might require a referral from an MD to establish medical necessity.
 Some insurance providers may limit the number of treatments they will pay for or limit coverage to specific medical conditions.

 Other types of conditions he frequently treats include:

 Mitchell’s expertise in Acupuncture and Shiatsu therapy is an excellent form of rehabilitation to help speed recovery from surgery and is a great complement with physical therapy.
 Many patients often forgo surgery after receiving acupuncture.

 Mitchell specializes in a gentle and highly effective style of Japanese acupuncture and Shiatsu acupressure.

 The sessions are pleasurable and deeply relaxing.
 Even those who describe themselves as being “needle phobic” find that they have no problem in receiving Mitchell’s treatments.
 The skill and experience of the practitioner are the most important factor in determining the comfort level as well as the results.
 Patients who are new to acupuncture, might be nervous at first, quickly realize that their fears were unnecessary.

 How does acupuncture work?